 The PolicyCurrent interface derives from PolicyManager without adding new methods.
 It provides access to the policies overridden at the thread level.
-A reference to a thread's PolicyCurrent is obtained by invoking org.omg.CORBA.ORB.resolve_initial_references and specifying an identifier of PolicyCurrent.
+A reference to a thread's PolicyCurrent is obtained by invoking org.omg.CORBA.ORB.resolve\initial\references and specifying an identifier of PolicyCurrent.

-com.borland.vbroker.QoSExt.DeferBindPolicy
+com.inprise.vbroker.QoSExt.DeferBindPolicy